algolife-research/stochastic/doc/CONCEPTUAL_FRAMEWORK.md

 - **Superposition:** When a packet hits a **Splitter** node, it can duplicate.
 Conceptually, this is a single musical idea existing in multiple states simultaneously until observed.
 - **Intensity:** Each packet carries an intensity value (0-1) that determines how loud it will play when observed.
 This can be set at the **Source** and modified by **Gain** nodes.

-### 2.2 The Emitter (The Observer)
+### 2.2 The speaker (The Observer)
-Sound is only produced when a Packet enters an **Emitter** node.
+Sound is only produced when a Packet enters an **speaker** node.
 - **Collapse:** This is the "Observation Collapse."
 The potential energy of the packet is converted into kinetic acoustic energy.
-- **Localization:** Sound happens *at* the Emitter.
-This allows for spatial mixing where the location of the Emitter on the canvas could dictate stereo panning or spatial audio positioning.
+- **Localization:** Sound happens *at* the speaker.
+This allows for spatial mixing where the location of the speaker on the canvas could dictate stereo panning or spatial audio positioning.
-- **Master Volume:** Each emitter has a master volume control that scales the final output of all packets it receives.
+- **Master Volume:** Each speaker has a master volume control that scales the final output of all packets it receives.

 ### 2.3 Tunnelling
 The **Tunnel** node represents a wormhole in the graph.